 The Master Plan addresses several planning issues and priorities pertaining to revitalizing the Verona's downtown and commercial corridor along Bloomfield Avenue.
 These planning issues include stimulating economic development, increasing diversity in housing stock, removing conflicts for mixed-use development, incentivizing property and façade improvement, promoting walkability by activating the ground floors of structures, and being a place where people will want to live, work, play, and shop.
-The Master Plan acknowledges that Verona is a nearly fully built-out community and, thus, future major development would likely be through redevelopment that addresses the aforementioned planning issues but aims to maintain the character of the Township's residential neighborhoods.
-The Economic Development and redevelopment to continue to ensure the Bloomfield Avenue corridor is vibrant and attractive to visitors and residents.
+The Master Plan acknowledges that Verona is a nearly fully built-out community and, thus, future major development would likely be through redevelopment initiatives.
+The Land Use Element provides guidelines for future development and redevelopment that addresses the aforementioned planning issues but aims to maintain the character of the Township's residential neighborhoods.
+The Economic Development Element addresses these planning issues by encouraging strategic use of infill development and redevelopment to continue to ensure the Bloomfield Avenue corridor is vibrant and attractive to visitors and residents.